openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 To attach the context, the app has to know the block number of the last processed block.
 To save and get it, use: `app_context_detached_save_block_num` and `app_context_detached_get_block_num`.
 These functions may only be used in the datached state, otherwise they will throw exceptions.

+#### Using a group of contexts
+In certain situations, it becomes necessary to ensure that multiple contexts are synchronized and point to the same block.
+This synchronization of contexts allows for consistent behavior across different applications.
+To achieve this, there are specific functions available, such as 'hive.app_next_block', that operate on an array of contexts and move them synchronously.

+When using synchronized contexts, it is of utmost importance to ensure that all the contexts within a group are consistently in the same state.
+This means that the contexts shall always traverse blocks together within the same group of contexts passed to the functions.

 ### Non-forking apps
 It is expected that some apps will only want to process blocks after they become irreversible.